 Whether you're a seasoned activist or interested in seeing the positive change in your community, the American Lung Association has trusted and science-based tools to help you begin conversations and make a difference.

 Join our Stand Up For Clean Air movement and help us build conversations around health, climate change, air quality and environmental justice.

 Especially during the COVID-19 pandemic, one of the most powerful tools at your fingertips is connecting with your network and community on social media.
 Your voice on social media can spark action and collective change.

-The complex connections between climate change, air quality and health are easily explained with our science-based social media images and GIFs, which you can view and download below:
+The complex connections between climate change, air quality and health are easily explained with our fact-based social media images, GIFs and videos which you can view and/or download below:

 Host a Film Screening

 The magic of film brings to life the stories of people impacted by climate change and air pollution.
 Through Stand Up For Clean Air, you can request access to the short films listed below featuring these challenges.